 HURLEYVILLE UNITED METHODIST CHURCH

-The volunteers at the Bread of Life Food Pantry provide pre-made boxes of food to individuals and families in need.
-The food pantry will be open on Thursday, January 21st and on Thursday, January 28 from 3 until 5 p.m.
+The Bread of Life Food Pantry at the church will be open on Thursday, January 20 and on Thursday, January 27 from 3 until 5 p.m.

 Pastor Jorge is delivering sermons online on Facebook at 11 a.m. on Sundays.

-You can pray with others over the phone on the church’s prayer line on Sundays from 7 to 8 p.m.
+You can pray with others over the phone on the church’s prayer line on Sundays from 7– 8 p.m.
 The prayer line phone number is 605-472-5491 and the access code is 251678.

 Go to www.scnyhistory.org for more information on the Sullivan County Historical Society and the Sullivan County Museum.
 You can also visit the Sullivan County Historical Society and Museum on Facebook.

 Please email Suzanne Cecil at email@example.com if you have any questions.